carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 {: .output}

-There is a list of commands and the end of the help message says: `Run 'docker COMMAND --help' for more information on a command.` Take the `docker container ls` command that we previously ran.
+There is a list of commands and the end of the help message says: `Run 'docker COMMAND --help' for more information on a command.` For example, take the `docker container ls` command that we ran previously.
 We can see from the Docker help prompt that `container` is a Docker command, so to get help for that command, we run:
 ~~~
-docker container --help  # or simply 'docker container'
+docker container --help  # or instead 'docker container'
 ~~~
 {: .language-bash}
 ~~~